Join us online for the FSC Virtual Open Event to explore everything the Future Skills Centre (FSC) has to offer.

 The apprenticeship consists of

-A Diploma in Health & Social Care at Level 2 including both mandatory and optional units
+A diploma in Care at Level 2 including both mandatory and optional units

 Mandatory unit include: